sheabunge/bp-security-check/README.md

 ### 1.2.0
 * Added Hungarian translation by Laszlo Espadas
 * Added Brazilian Portuguese translation by Renato Alves
+* Saved sum information in database instead of hidden fields in an attempt to prevent bots
+* Code refactoring

 ### 1.1.0.1
 * Fixed bug preventing the plugin from loading